5 ways to keep your iPhone secure

 After clicking Touch ID & Passcode, go to Change Passcode.

-It will then prompt you an Alphanumeric or six-digit numerical code.
+It will then prompt you to enter custom codes or a six-digit numerical code.
 Just make sure it’s something no one can guess.
 “123456” is a terrible passcode.
-And it’s worth noting that Alphanumeric is by far the safest choice.

 Enable Touch ID